-As of September 30, 2019, the Company has federal net operating loss (NOL) carryforwards of approximately \$4,052,000.
+As of September 30, 2020, the Company has federal net operating loss (NOL) carryforwards of approximately \$4,293,000 that begin to expire in 2031.
 If substantial changes in the Company's ownership should occur there would be an annual limitation of the amount of NOL carryforwards which could be utilized.
 Also, the ultimate realization of these carryforwards is due, in part, on the tax law in effect at the time, and future events, which cannot be determined.

-Note 10 - Sales to Major Customers
+Note 11 - Sales to Major Customers

-The Company had oil and gas revenues to major customers during the years ended September 30, 2019 and 2018, which exceeded ten percent of total oil and gas revenues as follows:
+The Company had oil and gas revenues to major customers during the years ended September 30, 2020 and 2019, which exceeded ten percent of total oil and gas revenues as follows: